JordieSnipezHD/Alcatel-Pop-4-5051x-Unbrick-/README.md

 Congrats You Have Successfully Unbricked Your Device, Enjoy

-I Have Tested Files Myself After Fixing Some, After Having Issues Myself and They Are Now Working 100%, If You Need Any Help Please Don't Hesitate To Contact Me on: Jordell2009@hotmail.co.uk
+I Have Tested The Files Myself After Fixing A Problem I Was Having and They Are Now Working 100%, If You Need Any Help Please Don't Hesitate To Contact Me on: Jordell2009@hotmail.co.uk

 *Credits To: Brka on forum.gsmhosting.com For Being Amazing and Providing The Stock Rom Files